 - Which grades are you raising, and to what?
 Comparing last semester’s grade in an English course to this semester’s grade in a Math course doesn’t make sense, so think about what this means.

 - How will you work towards this goal?
 Are you trying some new study skills?
-You could review every day after class, or join a study group to practice explaining content to one another.
+You could review every day after class, or join a study group to practice explaining content to one another, or try a new study method like one of these.

 - How can you break this down into smaller goals so you can see progress over the semester?
 For example, you might choose a couple of new study methods to try for a week ro so to see what works best, or create a new study schedule and try that out.